-Richard makes an effort not to use as many spray on the farm, as we are very lucky that he is BASIS Qualified, and can see what the plant needs rather than always using sprays.
+Richard makes an effort not to use sprays on the farm, as we are very lucky that he is BASIS Qualified, and can see what the plant needs rather than always using sprays.
 If a spray is required, then it will be done in the evening once the bees have gone back to their hives.
+Some of the sprays that goes onto our crops is Wild Atlantic Seaweed which is bee friendly, Cereal Boost (natural product) bee friendly and Falcon Herbicide as and when required which is Not toxic to bees.
+We pride ourselves in what we do for our food and farm, and nothing will compromise the environment or our traditions.

 WILDFLOWER & SUNFLOWER MARGINS